napari/napari/docs/explanations/rendering.md

 set VRAM should very quickly align to what we want it to contain.

 To hit our ~5ms budget for paging into VRAM we just have to limit the number of new vispy objects we create each frame.
-The goal is instead of having one super long frame following by all the chunks popping in at once, we have fast regularly spaced frames with more and more chunks progressively appearing.
+The goal is to have regularly spaced frames and load in chunks over time, rather than have one super long frame where all the chunks get loaded.

 It's TBD exactly how we will use vispy, especially with the octree, but once we have a concrete design we will revise this document.